ecbrown7/ecbrown7.github.io/_posts/2022-06-07-evanbrown-second-blog-post.md

 Programming Background
 ================
-Evan Brown
-6/7/2022

 ## My Programming Background

-*Everyone in this course had some programming experience coming in (due to the prerequisites)…* *What are your thoughts on R vs whatever other software you’ve used?* *What functionality do you like about R?* *What parts do you miss about your other language?* *Do you consider R a difficult language to learn?
-(If you knew R prior to the course, describe your experience when first learning it.)*
+*What are your thoughts on R vs whatever other software you’ve used?*

 -   My only programming experience prior to ST558 (R) is in ST555 (SAS).
     Initially, I thought R was much more complex and certainly didn’t prefer it.
 However, I’ve come to see to flexibility and open-ended design of R that makes it much less rigid than SAS.

+*What functionality do you like about R?*

 -   Personally, my favorite functionality of R so far is markdown.
 I am impressed with the reproducibility of making documents and how